pdobrescu/bancadelapte/wp-content/plugins/dreamgrow-scroll-triggered-box/readme.txt

 == Changelog ==

+= 2.3 =
+* Added "Lightbox" (page overlay) possibility;
+* Added CSS3 content blurring option to be used with "Lightbox" (Works with browsers supporting CSS3);
+* Added option for leaving box open while scrolling back up;
+* Added support for 100% width and 100% height;
+* Added support for Textarea and Select elements in Forms;
+* Added Box resizing to screen width if screen is narrower than in box definition;
+* Improved support for MailChimp native html code;
+* Fixed "Scroll to element" functionality
+* Fixed conflict with Weaver II Pro Theme
+* Fixed conflict with IN

 = 2.2.0 =
 * Added "Tab" for reopening closed Scrollbox
 * "Preview Scrollbox" button in Edit screen gives live preview (not guaranteed to work on older than WP 4.0)